 - Blend until desired consistency.
 I like mine a little lumpy just like my mashed potatoes.
 Be careful if your cauliflower is still piping hot!
 You might want to put a dish towel between your hand and the blender.

 - Optional: You can add anything you like to add to mashed potatoes like roasted garlic or Parmesan cheese.

 - Top with fresh or dried chives and you have yourself a light, healthy side dish.

 Bon appetit!
+If you do try this mashed cauliflower recipe, let me know what you thought!
 Do you have other suggestions for dishes that work well for mom and baby?
 Share them in the comments!

 You might also like:

 - Making and Feeding Baby Solid Food: Stage 1

 - When Is Baby Ready for Solid Food?

 Thanks for stopping by and make sure to check back for more! xo